 - Irritations: Interestingly, there’s a close relationship between the sense of smell and taste.
 An irritating smell may trigger an unpleasant taste in the mouth as well.

-How To Handle The Metallic in The Mouth During Pregnancy
+How To Handle The Metallic Taste in The Mouth During Pregnancy

 There is no treatment that can get rid of the metallic taste you sense in your mouth during pregnancy.